The BEST 17 Trail games & walking activities for your next family hike

 The ‘leader’ just moves along the trail doing silly or interesting actions.
 For example:

-Walking activities that need some preparation ahead of time
+Walking activities that need a little preparation ahead of time

 13. Scavenger Hunts, the classic outdoor activity!

-Before you set off on your hike or walk, create a list of items for your family to find along the way.
-Items can include things like a specific type of tree, a rock in a certain shape, a specific type of bird, or other walkers wearing certain colours.
+Before you set off on your hike or walk, create a list of things for your group to find along the way.
+Items can include small objects like rocks, twigs, leaves, and larger, more specific things like a type of tree, a specific type of bird, geographic feature, animal tracks, or other walkers wearing certain colours, hats, or carrying something (like binoculars or a walking stick).

 Print off your list, (or download one from the Take Them Outside Resource Library) then, as you hike, have everyone search for the items on the list.
 Work independently, in teams, or as a whole group working together.

 This game is a twist on the classic scavenger hunt.
-Before you set off on your hike, create a list of items or scenes that you want your family to photograph during the hike.
+Before you set off on your hike, create a list of items or scenes that you want your family to photograph along the walking trail.

-These can include things like nature in a certain letter shape, a particular tree or flower, the biggest rock, etc. As you hike, have everyone take photos of the items on the list.
-The one with the most unique and creative photos wins!
+These can include things like nature in a certain letter shape, a particular tree or flower, the biggest rock, interesting things you know you’ll encounter on the trail, etc. As you hike, have everyone take photos of the items on the list.
+The one with the most unique and creative photos at the end wins!

 Note: this does tend to work better with older kids.
 I find the excitement of having a camera and taking photos tends to slow my little kids down too much.
-Instead, we’ve used cameras as a motivator when hiking with littler kids by letting them stop and taking photos at picturesque spots.
+Instead, we’ve used cameras as a motivator when hiking with young kids by letting them stop and taking photos at scenic spots.

 15. Name That Plant/Animal